009——Build log——Updated weekly

 Beginning Experimenting With Hardware

-We have recieved our hardware from Analog Digital this past week and have begun setting up the software necessarry to begin testing.
+We have received our hardware from Analog Digital this past week and have begun setting up the software necessary to begin testing.
 The last couple of weeks have been slow as I recently had surgery on my right hand and have been recovering.
 Our first goal is to understand the bundled software with the analog digital hardware, specifically analog devices SensorPal.
-We also want to begin experiemnting with phantoms as soon as possible, this means 3d printing a mock bone and placing it in a saline control tube to simulate a bone surrounded by blood.
+We also want to begin experimenting with phantoms as soon as possible, this means 3d printing a mock bone and placing it in a saline control tube to simulate a bone surrounded by blood.
 We will begin building researching electrode sensors to use for the phantom model.

 #hardware#research#dev-log

-Commiting to Alternative Hardware
+committing to Alternative Hardware

 Yesterday EIT-tek has committed and ordered our choice of hardware.
-We have decieded to go with AN-1557 stack from analog digital.
+We have decided to go with AN-1557 stack from analog digital.
 The following hardware is a major improvement and a more specialized stack for bio-impedance imaging.
 Analog digital has specific drivers for analyzing these signals, if you are interested in the hardware we will be using, click here.
-Compared to the Red Pitaya this hardware stack produces greater noise at 100dB compared to 80dB, effectivly a 100 times better result than the Red Pitaya, (db scales logarithmically).
-The total cost of this hardware was about 600 dollars, we should recieve this stack within the coming week.
+Compared to the Red Pitaya this hardware stack produces greater noise at 100dB compared to 80dB, effectively a 100 times better result than the Red Pitaya, (db scales logarithmically).
+The total cost of this hardware was about 600 dollars, we should receive this stack within the coming week.
 Additionally we plan on creating an analog mux in the frontend to allow us to create multiple channels of electrodes.
 More to come.

 #hardware#research#dev-log